Skip to main content

 Best for: Users who need current information with citations

 Perplexity is an AI search engine that cites its sources.
-While different from NotebookLM's document focus, it's excellent for research that requires up-to-date information.
+While it takes a different approach from NotebookLM's source-chat focus, it's excellent for research that requires up-to-date information.

 How it compares to NotebookLM: